Eyre's 1839 expeditions

-Edward John Eyre made two expeditions into the interior the time nobody had been any further than the head of Spencer Gulf.
+In 1839, Edward John Eyre made two expeditions to explore the interior of South Australia, at a time when the territory was almost completely unknown to European colonists beyond the head of Spencer Gulf.
 The first expedition, in May, set out from Adelaide.
-It is not exactly clear how far north he reached before turning back, but somewhere in the Flinders Ranges.
-The second expedition, in August, sailed to Port Lincoln, and struck out west following the coast to Streaky Bay.
-Forced back again by inhospitable conditions, he went east and then further north than the previous attempt, eventually finding the lake that is now called Lake Torrens.
+Eyre traveled as far as the Flinders Ranges, though it is not clear exactly how far north he reached before turning back.
+The second expedition, in August, sailed to Port Lincoln and then struck west, following the coast to Streaky Bay.
+Forced back again by inhospitable conditions, he went east and then further north than his previous attempt, eventually discovering the endorheic Lake Torrens.

-Eyre made a third trip north in June 1840, this time reaching what is now known as Lake Eyre.
-A fourth trip began in February 1841, this time determined to reach Western Australia.
-The trek began at Fowlers Bay and reached Albany in July, a trip of 1600 km (1000 miles).
+Eyre later made a third trip north in June 1840, this time reaching what is now known as Lake Eyre.
+A fourth trip began in February 1841 with the goal of reaching Western Australia.
+The trek began at Fowlers Bay and reached Albany in July, a trip of 1600 km.